benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

-[The Twelve Factor App](http://12factor.net/) is a description of how to build apps that run well on [Heroku](https://devcenter.heroku.com/articles/architecting-apps), but it's also proven to be of general usefulness in describeing good principals for modern web application design.
+[The Twelve Factor App](http://12factor.net/) is a description of how to build apps that run well on [Heroku](https://devcenter.heroku.com/articles/architecting-apps), but it's also proven to be of general usefulness in describing good principals for modern web application design.

 A twelve factor app is only useful if you have an infrastructure that supports it however; that's what we'll be focusing on here.